-When you own a caravan, you’ll quickly realise that the problems you encounter don’t always need you to call out a professional to sort the problem.
-Not only will this cost you money, but also wastes time especially if you’ve already hit the road in your caravan where finding a professional can be difficult
+When you own a caravan, you’ll quickly realise that the problems you encounter don’t always need you to call out a professional.
+Not only will this cost you money, but it also wastes time – especially if you’ve already hit the road in your caravan.

 Sikaflex 512 Caravan Adhesive & Sealant